RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Announcements/studentAnnouncements.md

 ## Overview

-The `CourseAnnouncements` component is a React-based front-end module designed to display course announcements for students at an academic institution (e.g., IIT Guwahati).
+The `CourseAnnouncements` component is a React-based front-end module designed to display course announcements for students in our academic institution.
 It fetches announcements for a specific course using the course ID from the URL, displays course details, and renders a list of announcements with their importance, date, and optional attachments.
 The component uses **Tanstack Query** for data fetching, **React Router** for navigation, and **Tailwind CSS** for styling, providing a clean and responsive user interface.

 ## Dependencies